datarobot/airflow-provider-datarobot/README.md

 Create prediction explanations for the specified dataset.

-Returns a Triggered prediction explanations for the specified dataset job ID
+Returns a job ID for the prediction explanations for the specified dataset.

 Parameters: